Skip to main content

 What Is Sprint Velocity?

 Amount of work completed per sprint.
+The Scrum Guide by Ken Schwaber and Jeff Sutherland defines the Sprint as the core container for planning and delivery, with velocity serving as the team's primary capacity planning input.
 This is one of the core metrics in the operational metrics category and is essential for any product team serious about data-driven decision making.

 Sprint Velocity measures the health and efficiency of your product infrastructure and team operations.
 While not a customer-facing metric, it directly impacts user experience and your team's ability to ship improvements.